 - Reducing inflammation in the gut lining, therefore, supporting leaky gut

 - Promoting good digestion and a healthy microbiome

 The latest research on Turmeric

-The concentration of Curcumin is high in the intestines after taking it orally which means that it has a direct beneficial effect on your gut microbiota and gut lining.
-Animal studies show that the administration of curcumin significantly shift the ratio between beneficial and pathogenic bacteria by increasing the abundance of Bifidobacteria, Lactobacilli, and butyrate-producing bacteria and reducing the loads of pathogenic bacteria.
+The concentration of Curcumin is high in the intestines after taking it orally, which means that it has a direct beneficial effect on your gut microbiota and gut lining.
+Animal studies show that the administration of Curcumin significantly shifts the ratio between beneficial and pathogenic bacteria by increasing the abundance of Bifidobacteria, Lactobacilli, and butyrate-producing bacteria and reducing the loads of pathogenic bacteria.

 Adulteration of Turmeric

-In its powdered form, turmeric is more susceptible to being mixed to lower cost ingredients such as chalk, starch and synthetic dyes.
-When you use turmeric in your cooking make sure you buy organic, quality and genuine turmeric root.
+Turmeric is more susceptible to being mixed to lower-cost ingredients such as chalk, starch, and synthetic dyes in its powdered form.
+When you use Turmeric in your cooking, make sure you buy organic, quality, and genuine turmeric root.

 Turmeric in supplement form

 Due to their increased popularity, Turmeric and Curcumin are used in many different supplements.
 While it has an immediate beneficial effect on the gut lining, the absorption of Curcumin into your circulation may not always be optimal.
 It is therefore, important to make the right choice, for your health, with the type of turmeric supplement you are going to use.